 For resources dealing with grief and bereavement

-I am currently working on a book of compassionate making (Makers with a Cause (Libraries Unlimited) and will not be updating the LibGuide until that commitment is complete.
+I am currently working on a book of compassionate making (Makers with a Cause: Creative Service Projects for Library Youth (Libraries Unlimited) and will not be updating the LibGuide until that commitment is complete.
 When the book is ready for orders, I’ll post information here.